 WWARN is a network of research that analyses pooled data of numerous clinical trials.
 The sheer size of those data sets allows study groups to answer questions that couldn't be asked of a normal size clinical trial, such as the efficacy of an anti-malarial drug on malnourished or severely anaemic children.
-This research helps design policies to maintain the efficacy of current anti-malaria drugs, current
+This research helps design policies to maintain the efficacy of current anti-malaria drugs, currently threatened by growing resistance.

 Q: Can you tell us about your role as a Malaria Scientific Coordinator for WWARN?

 Georgina Humphreys: My role is to drive the scientific output that we generate from pooled analyses of collected data.
 The data is from a whole network of collaborators from across the world, collected from clinical trials on anti-malarial drugs.
 The primary purpose is to analyse the efficacy of those drugs currently available.
 We do that by analysing the pooled data that is shared with all these collaborators on specific scientific questions.

 Q: What are the current issues when working on Malaria?

 GH: At the moment, WWARN is focusing on pooled analyses on particular areas of interest, which we are able to ask of the large data sets that we have, that couldn’t be asked of a smaller clinical trial normal sized data set.
 For instance, some of our areas of research are on sub-populations of patients that receive anti-malarials that might be quite a small number of people in a normal size clinical trial, but when you pool together tens of thousands of patients’ data you can start to tease out some of the drug efficacy questions within those minor sub-populations.
 For instance at the moment we are looking at particular sub-populations of children that are malnourished, or sub-populations of children with severe anaemia, and seeing how within those populations the drug is working, whether it is effective or not.

 Q: Can you tell us about you research?